mgorzkowski/abn/README.md

 ## How to use?

-### Building library:
+### Getting abn library:
 First of all, you need the build your instance of ABN library.
 It's static linked library (libabn.a)
 >git clone https://github.com/mgorzkowski/abn.git
 >cd ./abn

->make
+### Building library:
+>mkdir -p ./build & cd build
+>cmake -GNinja ..
+>ninja

-Now, in the 'bin/' directory you can find the libabn.a file that contains all necessary functions.
+Now, in 'buld/' directory you can find both libraries:
+- libabn-static.a
+- libabn-shared.so

+You can use different dictionary but use 'build' directory because this name is required by test runner.

 ### Example project:
 In the 'example' directory there is a 'simple_c_example' example of ABN usage.
 This is a series of various operations.
 Firstly, make sure that your ABN library are built, which means 'libabn.a' file exists in 'bin/libabn.a' - see 'Building library' paragraph.
 To build and run example project type: